 A sand cay is a low sandy island found on the surface of coral reefs.
 They’re created when sediment drifting on ocean currents descends on the same reef, piling atop one another to form an island.
 It’s a bit like a maritime flash mob.

-After dedicating an extraordinary amount of time visiting these picture postcard perfect sand cays I’ve become something of an expert, making countless trips, camera in hand, lusting after that perfect shot.
-Here are my top five sand cays to visit.
+After dedicating an extraordinary amount of time visiting these picture postcard perfect sand cays we’ve become something of an expert, making countless trips, camera in hand, lusting after that perfect shot.
+Here are our top five sand cays to visit.
 But be warned: once you’ve visited a sand cay you’ll be hooked.

 This is the VIP of all the sand cays on the Great Barrier Reef.
 Want to visit?
 Then book yourself an exclusive sand cay flight with Nautilus Aviation.
 You’ll be taken by private helicopter to your very own sandy oasis in the middle of the Great Barrier Reef for a few hours of picnic and snorkel time.
 It doesn’t get more exclusive than this!